 The Welsh Government also collects data related to other offers of support from businesses and organisations.
-Where necessary data is shared with local authorities through a secure file transfer.

-Homes for Ukraine Data Platform
+Homes for Ukraine Data Sharing Service

 It provides secure access to an up-to-date, single source of data to those providing support to Ukrainian citizens coming into Wales.